 Why this very large disparity?

-As mentioned above, your metabolism adjusts as you eat less and lose weight.
+As mentioned above, your metabolic rate adjusts as you eat less and lose weight.
 And conventional math doesn’t take this complex nature of human metabolism into account.

 More Benefits of this Weight Loss Calculator